2026 Competitions

 Cash: $200 first prize — $100 second prize — $50 third prize

-Other: Trophies and merchandise vouchers and/or event passes.
+Other: Trophies, merchandise vouchers, and/or event passes.

 Description: